domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Enrich Polymorphic Base Classes with Discriminator Metadata ###

-If you're using annotations to _explicitly_ indicate the "known" subtypes for a polymorphic base type, you can combine the `SwaggerDiscriminatorAttribute` with the `SwaggerSubTypeAttribute` to provide additional metadata about the "discriminator" property, which will then be incorporated into the generated schema definition:
+If you're using annotations to _explicitly_ indicate the "known" subtypes for a polymorphic base type, you can combine the `JsonPolymorphicAttribute` with the `JsonDerivedTypeAttribute` to provide additional metadata about the "discriminator" property, which will then be incorporated into the generated schema definition:

 ```csharp